lazurite-app/generic-midi-controller/README.md

 #### `input`

-This function should return an object where each property contains an array of functions for determining updated values on receiving MIDI input messages.
+An object where each property contains an array of functions for determining updated values on receiving MIDI input messages.
 Optional.

 ``` javascript
 const controller = GenericMIDI({